AEW TNT Championship

 The AEW TNT Championship is a men's professional wrestling television championship created and promoted by the American promotion All Elite Wrestling (AEW).
-Established as a secondary title on March 30, 2020, it is named after the TNT television network, which airs AEW's weekly program Collision and other television specials.
+Established on March 30, 2020, it is named after the TNT television network, which airs AEW's weekly program Collision and other television specials.
 The inaugural champion was Cody Rhodes.
-The current champion is Kyle Fletcher, who is in his first reign.
-He won the title by defeating Dustin Rhodes in a Chicago Street Fight on the July 31, 2025 edition of Collision.
+The current champion is Darby Allin, who is in his record-tying third reign.
+He won the title by defeating previous champion Kevin Knight in a Falls Count Anywhere match at All In on August 30, 2026.